Jason Isbell: Solo work

 Isbell released his first solo album, Sirens of the Ditch, on July 10, 2007.
 In 2012, Isbell supported singer-songwriter Ryan Adams on his tour.
 Both played solo acoustic sets.

 On June 11, 2013, Isbell released his fourth solo album, Southeastern.
 Produced by Dave Cobb and featuring accompanying vocals by Kim Richey and Isbell's wife, Amanda Shires, Southeastern received overwhelmingly positive critical reviews, earning a score of 87 on Metacritic.
 Southeastern led to Isbell's clean sweep of the 2014 Americana Music Awards.
 Southeastern won Album of the Year, Isbell was named Artist of the Year, and the song "Cover Me Up" was named Song of the Year.
 It was later certified Gold by RIAA in 2022.
 NPR rock critic Ken Tucker listed Southeastern at No. 1 on his top ten albums of 2013.
 Isbell's record received praise by artists like Bruce Springsteen and John Prine.
 The music video for the song "Traveling Alone" features the Jackson House, a historic home in Moulton, Alabama.

 Isbell's fifth solo record, Something More Than Free, was released on July 17, 2015, on Southeastern Records.
-Dave Cobb again produced the album, which was recorded at Nashville's Sound Emporium studio with a full band.
+Dave Cobb again produced the album, which was recorded at Nashville's Sound Emporium Studios with a full band.
 During the summer of 2015, Isbell was on a North American tour to promote the album, with four consecutive sold-out nights at the Ryman Auditorium in Nashville at the end of October.
 In April 2016, Isbell appeared on the BBC live-music show Later With Jools Holland, singing "The Life You Chose", one of the tracks from Something More Than Free.

 Isbell said that compared to Southeastern, Something More Than Free has a feeling of celebration, which reflects his upcoming fatherhood and a forward-facing momentum.
 One track on the record, "To a Band I Loved", is a love-letter to the band Centro-Matic, a now defunct band from Denton, Texas, Isbell played with back in his Drive-By Truckers days.

 Something More Than Free debuted at number 1 on Billboard Magazine's rock, folk and country record charts.
 Although Isbell had had critical success in the Americana genre, this was the first time he received such high ranking across genres.
 The album was well received, winning two Grammy awards for Best Americana Album and Best American Roots Song ("24 Frames").
 On May 11, 2016, Isbell, a four-time winner, was nominated for three more Americana Music Honors & Awards: Album of the Year (Something More Than Free), Song of the Year ("24 Frames"), and Artist of the Year.
 He won the first two, while Chris Stapleton won Artist of the Year.

-Emergence of The 400 Unit
+The 400 Unit

-Isbell's band, The 400 Unit, is primarily made up of musicians from the Muscle Shoals, Alabama, area.
-The lineup is:
+Isbell's band, the 400 Unit, was primarily made up of musicians from the Muscle Shoals, Alabama, area.
+As of 2023, the band's lineup was: